kongaskristjan/fire-hpp/README.md

 ```

 As you likely expect,
-* a meaningful help message is generated if prompted with `--help`, stating required arguments and their types.
+* `--help` prints a meaningful message with required arguments and their types.
 * an error message is displayed for incorrect usage.

 ### What's covered?

 All the standard stuff, like
-* flags
-* named and positional parameters
+* flags; named and positional parameters; variable number of parameters
-* required and optional parameters
+* optional parameters/default values
-* variable number of parameters (through `std::vector`)
-* automatic conversions to integer, floating-point and `std::string`, with proper error reporting
+* conversions to integer, floating-point and `std::string`
 * parameter descriptions
 * typical constructs, such as expanding `-abc <=> -a -b -c` and `-x=1 <=> -x 1`